How to Build a Pergola

-Cut one end of each of the two-by-eights in any decorative fashion that you choose.
+Mark with a speed square and cut one end of each of the 2-by-8 boards in any decorative fashion.
 The easiest way to do this is to make a straight 45-degree cut with the miter saw.
 For a more graceful look, cut the end as a quarter-circle with a jigsaw.
 Cut one end only.
 The other end of each board must keep its 90-degree factory edge.

 Mount the Top Beams

-Nine two-by-sixes will rest on top of the beams and will be perpendicular to the beams.
-Similar to the two-by-eights, cut decorative ends on each two-by-six.
-The difference is that you will be cutting both ends of each two-by-six.
+Nine 2-by-6 boards will rest on top of the beams and will be perpendicular to the beams.
+Similar to the 2-by-8 boards, cut decorative ends on each 2-by-6 board.
+The difference with this step is that you will be cutting both ends of each 2-by-6 piece.

-For a flawless look and a tighter fit, notch the two-by-sixes so that they can rest on and within the two-by-eight beams.
-Create two notches at each end, each notch 1/2-inch deep.
-Use the jigsaw to cut out the notches.
-After cutting the notches for one two-by-six, test it at various points down the length of the beams.
-If it works, use this as a template for cutting the eight other two-by-sixes.
+For a flawless look and a tighter fit, notch the pieces of 2-by-6 boards so that they can rest on and within the 2-by-8 beams.
+Create two notches using a jigsaw at each end, each notch 1/2 inch deep.
+After cutting the notches for one 2-by-6 board, test it at various points down the length of the beams.
+If it works, use this as a template for cutting the eight other 2-by-6 pieces of lumber.

 Build the Top Lattice

-The two-by-sixes and the one-by-threes will form the top lattice.
-Rest the notched two-by-sixes on the beams, perpendicular to the beams and spaced two feet apart from each other.
-Lay the one-by-threes over the top of the two-by-sixes, spacing them 1-foot apart from each other.
-Lay them perpendicular to the two-by-sixes in a grid-like pattern.
-Screw down the one-by-threes with the 1 1/2-inch screws, using one screw at every place where the two boards cross.
+The 2-by-6 boards and the 1-by-3 boards will form the top lattice.
+Rest the notched 2-by-6 boards on the beams, perpendicular to the beams, and spaced two feet apart from each other.
+Lay the 1-by-3 boards over the top of the 2-by-6 boards, spacing them 1 foot apart from each other.
+Lay them perpendicular to the 2-by-6 boards in a grid-like pattern.
+Screw down the 1-by-3 boards with the 1 1/2-inch screws, using one screw at every place where the two boards cross.

 Secure the Lattice to the Beams